DamonOehlman/sniff/README.md

 - the target has been detected as a `function` through Angus's previous logic
 - the `prototype` of the function has some keys defined on it.
 While this is not a conclusive test (suggestions definitely welcome) I think it covers most of the cases where people are using JS prototypes in their code.

 As always, feedback would be greatly appreciated.
+For example usage check the tests and have a look at the code.